UMD Lab Safety Information and Resource Links:

 Department Safety Officer (DSO) List

-Each Department or School on campus has an assigned Department Safety Officer (DSO).
+Additionally, each Department or School on campus has an assigned Department Safety Officer (DSO).
 The DSO acts as the liaison between EHSO and the laboratory workers, researchers, etc. They assist EHSO in updating Lab Safety Plans, communicating policy, conducting audits, and educating faculty and staff.

 New Researchers, Lab Closure, and Auditing Information: